In this Tomato Chicken Bake, rosemary encrusted chicken is seared and then baked in an aromatic tomato sauce. A tasty and healthy one-pan meal!

-Essentially it’s rosemary chicken that I sear and then bake in a homemade tomato sauce.
-You can make it all in the same pan!
+Essentially it’s rosemary chicken that is seared and then baked in a homemade tomato sauce that is made all in the same pan!
 That’s right – sauce and chicken all in the same pan!

 It’s healthy, hearty and, when served with a generous sprinkling of Parmesan cheese, it’s about as comforting as it gets.

 If you’ve been around AHC, then you know how deep my obsession with cast iron skillets runs, but this Tomato Chicken Bake is one exception to my cast iron rule.
 After you brown the chicken and sauté the vegetables, I deglaze the pan with a dry white wine to help quickly build layers of flavors in the sauce, and one should NEVER deglaze a cast iron skillet.
 Apparently this is a huge no-no, and the dish can take on a metallic taste.
 Umm eww.
 So I make this in a large stainless, oven-proof pan or Dutch oven (pictured) and you should too!

 The combination of searing the chicken and then baking it locks in the moisture and it will produce tender, juicy chicken breasts every single time.

 No one.
 That’s who.